dev-KC20/ocr-p13/README.md

 This code is the last part of the openclassrooms learning adventure split in 13 business alike projects.

-As a junior deelopper to the OC Lettngs company, I've been asked to refactor the letting site as well as to include the renewed site into a continuous integration and a continuous delivery process **CI/CD**.
+As a junior developper of the OC Lettings company, you've been asked to refactor the Lettings web site as well as to include the refreshed site into a continuous integration and a continuous delivery process **CI/CD**.

-Some materials or links may have rights to be granted by https://openclassrooms.com.
+Some materials or links here may have rights to be granted to https://openclassrooms.com.
-The additionnal code follows "CC BY-SA ".
+The additionnal material follows "CC BY-SA ".

 ** Not to be used for production **